jtremback/cross-chain-validation/spec/valset-update-protocol.md

 Therefore, at a high level, we can imagine the Cross-Chain Validation protocol to be concerned with following entities:
   - Parent blockchain: This is a blockchain that "provides" validators.
 Namely, "provided" validators have some stake at the parent blockchain.
 Any misbehavior of a validator is slashed at the parent blockchain.
 Moreover, parent blockchain manipulates the validator set of a chain that "borrows" validators from it.
   - Baby blockchain: Baby blockchain is a blockchain that is being secured by the parent blockchain.
 In other words, validators that secure and operate the baby blockchain are bonded on the parent blockchain.
 Any misbehavior of a validator at the baby blockchain is punished at the parent blockchain (i.e., the validator is slashed at the parent blockchain).
-  - IBC communication: IBC communication allows the parent and baby blockchain to communicate.
-We assume that the IBC communication is ordered and provides "timeout" and "acknowledgements" mechanisms.
+  - IBC channel: IBC channel allows the parent and baby blockchain to communicate.
+We assume that the IBC channel is ordered and provides "timeout" and "acknowledgements" mechanisms.

 ### Properties